About

 Origin of the CGS website?

-The original web site and listserv were developed and maintained by Dr. Robert J. Washabau (past CGS President) on the college of veterinary medicine server at the University of Pennsylvania .
-Thereafter Dr. David Schneider took kindly over and maintained the website and the listserv for several years.
-Since 2008, Karin Allenspach has been maintaining and updating the website.
+The original website and listserve were developed and maintained by Dr. Robert J. Washabau (past CGS President) on the college of veterinary medicine server at the University of Pennsylvania .
+Thereafter, Dr. David Schneider took over for several years.
+From 2015-2023, Dr. Kate Arnell was been maintaining and updating the website, before Dr. Betty Chow took over the position.
+This website is currently hosted through the server at Texas A&M University.

 Does the CGS have a Newsletter?